jeremyfa/wisdom/README.md

 );
 ```

+When using `wisdom.reactive()`, the virtual dom will be patched automatically any time an observable value that it depends on changes.

 ### Components with reactive state

 You might have noticed we are invoking another component named `HelloAndCount`.
 Here is how it looks like: